boeni-industries/aico/docs/concepts/memory/ams.md

 ## Technology Stack & Dependencies

-This section details all AI models, libraries, and technologies required to implement the procedural memory system. **We maximize reuse of existing AICO infrastructure** to minimize dependencies and maintain consistency.
+This section details all AI models, libraries, and technologies required to implement the behavioral learning system. **We maximize reuse of existing AICO infrastructure** to minimize dependencies and maintain consistency.

 ### Core AI & Machine Learning